 Optimise the efficiency of your CBD by holding it under the tongue for as long as you can before swallowing – at least 60 seconds.
 Some people even choose to bite into CBD edibles such as gummies and hold them under the tongue for a while before swallowing, to enhance absorption and boost bioavailability.

 While increasing CBD concentration won’t boost bioavailability per mg, it increases the amount of CBD reaching your circulation.
 Often, purchasing a high-quality CBD product means that you’ll receive a greater concentration with each dose, which may work out better value even if the product is more costly than lower-quality versions.

 CBD is fat-soluble which means taking it with fat boosts absorption when consumed orally.
 Try high-fat foods such as nuts, seeds, oily fish or avocado.
 This could even decrease the rate at which CBD is excreted from the body, providing longer-lasting effects.
 CBD can be taken during a fasted state but this may not offer increased bioavailability.

 - Benefit from the entourage effect

 Broad-spectrum and full-spectrum CBD provide additional natural cannabinoids and terpenes that are present within the hemp plant.
 These compounds – alongside CBD - work powerfully together and may boost the overall effectiveness within the body, possibly increasing cannabinoid bioavailability.

 Piperine, which is available as a supplement, is found in black pepper and can provide significant, positive effects on the absorption of CBD.
 It does this by stimulating molecules that boost CBD’s movement across the intestinal membrane so that it enters the bloodstream at a faster rate.
 Piperine can also inhibit the activity of enzymes that degrade CBD.

 It's critical to remember that your physical condition will determine which delivery methods work best for you.
-If you're unsure, get advice from a professional health care expert.
+If you're unsure, seek advice from a professional healthcare expert.